• Skip to primary navigation

 Charter Schools vs Public Schools Pros and Cons?

 Finally, we’re winding down to the end of the charter school vs public school argument.
-Which school would you rather send your kid to, public or charter?
+Which school would you instead send your kid to, public or charter?

 To fortify your decision, here are some pros and cons of the two kinds of schools.